alf45tar/Pedalino/README.md

 # Pedalino™
-High customizable MIDI controller for guitarists and more.
+High customizable wireless MIDI controller for guitarists and more.

 - USB MIDI class-compliant device
 - No extra drivers to connect Windows, macOS, iOS (iPad/iPhone) and Android.